mjstthomas/blackjack_server/README.md

 #### Route /api/leaderboard
 My leaderBoard route would get all the users and send it back to sort on the client side.

+### Route /api/strategy
+Though never used in actual production app, was originally used to pull specific hit/stay info using users hand value in the get request.
+In the end, heroku server didn't have the speed required for the game to remain seemless and since the board was static, it was easier to create it as a file in the app and pull directily from that file.